adlite/next-ts-storybook-boilerplate/styles/README.md

 - `/styles/base.scss` - general styles for the whole application (i.e. `body`, `a` or `html`)
 - `/styles/fonts.scss` - font connections
 - `/styles/storybook.scss` - Storybook overrides

+#### Variables and mixins auto imports
+You don't have to directly import variables and mixins into each component's stylesheet.
+They are all preconfigured in Sass options.
+Just use it!

 #### Media queries